The Value of Proactive Customer Support

 Have you taken steps to give them a proper greeting?
 If you’re truly invested in creating a five-star customer experience, your company should be in the business of providing great support from the minute you say hello.
 Being proactive is a winning strategy.

-Next week: We explore one way savvy brands put this theory into action, by embracing online reviews and letting their customers help drive the story.This entry was posted in Customer Support.
+Next week: We explore one way savvy brands put this theory into action, by embracing online reviews and letting their customers help drive the story.This entry was posted in Customer Experience, Customer Support.
 Bookmark the permalink.